Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 ## Reading

 * [Create a bibliography](/posts/bibliography-zettelkasten/) as part of your toolkit.
 It's a permanent companion and keeps track of your sources of information.
+* The [Barbell Method of Reading](/posts/barbell-method-reading/) explains how to get most out of any text.
+Read thoroughly and invest more time (risky investment) when necessary, stick to quickly skimming (low risk) for the rest.
 * Reading on paper
     * [Make proper reading marks](/posts/making-proper-marks-in-books/) instead of leaving annotations in the margin.
     * You should [take reading notes instead](/posts/reading-putting-it-all-together/).
 Get the stuff _out_ of the book.
 (This is closely related to the [Collector's Fallacy](/posts/collectors-fallacy/).)